denis-koptev/lio_project/scripts/block_configuration/readme.md

 * This script should be run as root `su`

-* Running this scrip you need to specify directory and name for file and name for backstore device
+* Running this script you need to specify directory and name for file and name for backstore device

 * In this example:  `sh block_create.sh /home/iscsi_files/test_file test_block`